robseb/rsyocto/doc/appSpecificGuides/3_LinuxStartUpScript.md

   chmod +x /etc/init.d/myScript.h
   update-rc.d myScript.h defaults 100

-## 2. Adding of a startup durning image creation
+## 2. Adding of a startup during image creation
 With the *rsYocto* building script it is posibile to add startup scripts into image file.
 That was shown in chapter 5.